codeaches/codeaches.github.io/_posts/2018-12-19-Spring Boot-OAuth2 and Resource Server setup.md

 ### Extract, import and build

 Extract and import the project in STS as `Existing Maven project`.
-Once import is completed.
-Build the project using `Maven`.
+Build the project once the import is completed successfully.

 > Add the below dependancy if the build fails with an error "javax.xml.bind.JAXBException: Implementation of JAXB-API has not been found on module path or classpath"